skovsgaard/podcatcher/README.md

 ## How to use

-In order to use podcatcher, either download it by cloning this repository and using `sudo npm install` to get the dependencies or just running `sudo npm install podcatcher'
+In order to use podcatcher, either download it by cloning this repository and using `sudo npm install` to get the dependencies or just running `sudo npm install podcatcher`

 From there, just require it like any other module with `var podcatcher = require('podcatcher');`